Tao-11-chen/-rencontre-.github.io/_posts/2022-1-20-Alexnet-Together-With-CNN.md

 # This is an introduction to Alexnet together with convolutional neural networks

-## 1.History of CNN and position of Alexnet
+## 1.History of CNN and Introduction of Alexnet

 ## 2.Theory and structure of CNN